nelsoneldoro/regex-tutorial/README.md

 | `a(?<foo>bc)` | using ?<foo> we put a name to the group | |

-Exercice: convert markdown links in html anchors
+Exercise: convert markdown links in html anchors
 Find: `\[(.*?)\]\((.*?)\)`
 Replace: `<a href="$2">$1</a>`